Aashiqui Aa Gayi: Release

 The teaser of the song was released on 29 November 2021.
 The music video was released on 1 December 2021, by T-Series.
 The lyrical was released on 19 December 2021 and the audio of the song was released on 23 December 2021.
 The song was made available at iTunes the same day of release and for online streaming at JioSaavn and Gaana on 1 December 2021.
+The full video song, featuring visuals directly from the film, was released on 22 March 2022 on YouTube.

 Music video

 The music video features Prabhas and Pooja Hegde.
 The video shows Vikramaditya (Prabhas) take Prerana (Pooja Hegde) on bike rides, beach strolls at various locations with matching outfits, creating a dream sequence like feel.
 The song gives a look at the chemistry between them.

 Filming

 The music video of the song is shot in Italy, the song's visuals are filled with scenery of lush green mountains tops, beach, rainbow or a wrecked plane on a deserted spot.
-Some parts of song was shot at -2° C in snow rain.
+Some parts of song was shot at -2°C in snow rain.